MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-source-sample-data.md

 ms.search.form: Source and Destination
 ---

-# Add sample data source to an eventstream
+# Add a sample data source to an eventstream
-This article shows you how to add sample data source to an eventstream.
+This article shows you how to Add a sample data source to an eventstream.

 ## Prerequisites